 KVCAP Child & Family Services (referred to as "C&FS" or "program") works with school and community partners to provide high quality Early Care and Education services in Northern Kennebec and Somerset counties.
-C&FS offers Early Head Start and Head Start model services through center-based, home-based and family child care options.
+C&FS offers Early Head Start and Head Start services through center-based and family child care options.
 Our programs focus on relationships, experiences and environments that will support children to grow developmentally, socially, emotionally, and physically to ensure they arrive at school healthy and ready to succeed.

-You and your child are important to us and it is a priority for our staff to build strong relationships with each child and family.
-We believe that you are your child's first and most important teacher, and your involvement in your child's education in C&FS programming is necessary for your child's success.
+You and your child are important to us and it is a priority for our staff/partners to build strong relationships with each child and the whole family.
+We believe that you are your child's first and most important educator, and your involvement in your child's education in C&FS programming is necessary for your child's success.

 The purpose of this handbook is to provide you with some basic information about services, activities, policies and our shared responsibilities.
 Throughout this handbook you will notice references to policies and procedures.
-We have not included every policy in this handbook, so please contact staff if you have questions or would like to request a copy of any policy.
+Please scan the QR code at right for more information or visit www.kvcap.org/cfsinfo.
+You also can contact staff if you have questions or would like to request a copy of any policy.
 We always appreciate questions and feedback on any C&FS policy.